juanfernandes/juanfernandes-uk/src/notes/weeknotes-22.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #22'
+title: "Weeknotes #22"
-description: >-
-  This weeknotes has been in my drafts for a few weeks now.
+description: "This weeknotes has been in my drafts for a few weeks now.
 It only takes getting busy at work, for writing weeknotes to fall off the radar.
-I need to find a way of fitting this into my routine.
+I need to find a way of fitting this into my routine."
 keywords:
   - static site generator
   - 11ty